SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "String expressions as source of the assignment str_a2 = str_a1 && ` blabla`.
 "Strings are appended using the && operator str_a2 = |{ str_a1 } some more bla.|.
 "String templates.
 Note: Data objects are specified
                                       "in curly brackets.
-The content is converted to type string.
+The content is converted to type string "Note that it must be convertible to type string.

 "An elementary data object is assigned a component of a specific table line "using a table expression.